pastoriomarco/manymove/manymove_bringup/docker/README.md

 ${MANYMOVE_ROS_WS}/src/manymove/manymove_bringup/docker/run_manymove_xarm_container.sh humble
 ```

-Add `--pull-latest` to refresh both `manymove` and `xarm_ros2` to the newest commits (per ROS distro branch) before rebuilding, or `--build-only` to prime the image without launching it.
+Add `--pull-latest` to refresh both `manymove` and `xarm_ros2` to the newest commits (per ROS distro branch) before rebuilding, `--force-rebuild` to rebuild even when hashes match, or `--build-only` to prime the image without launching it.
 During the build the resolved xArm commit is written to `/opt/manymove_ws/.xarm_ros2_commit`, and the resulting image tracks its base `manymove:<distro>` source to avoid running stale workspaces.

+Hardware acceleration tip: append `-- -e LIBGL_ALWAYS_SOFTWARE=0` when invoking either run script if you want to keep software rendering disabled from the start.

 ## Inside the container